Canon-Regularis/Eisengrau/CONTRIBUTING.md

 - clarifications of common pitfalls,
 - improvements to organisation or documentation.

-Both beginner-friendly and advanced material are welcome, provided it is clearly framed.
+Both beginner-friendly and advanced material are welcome, provided they are clearly framed.

 ---